 Community Benefits Agreements

 For far too long, U.S. communities have had little to no say in where large-scale projects are sited and built, nor have they shared equally in the benefits and impacts of new development.
-As the federal government begins investing billions of dollars in green projects like solar, wind and hydrogen hubs, there is an opportunity to shift those dynamics.
+As projects like solar, wind and hydrogen hubs gain traction, there is an opportunity to shift those dynamics.

 Explore resources

 Community benefits agreements (CBA) and other similar tools can ensure that communities have a say in project development and experience tangible benefits.
 These benefits are prioritized by community members and could include anything from local jobs to the creation of affordable housing, scholarships for students, investments in community centers and much more.
-The U.S. Department of Energy currently requires all projects receiving federal funding to create a Community Benefits Plan (CBP).
-Other federal agencies, including the U.S. Department of Agriculture, are adopting or considering adopting similar requirements.
-However, questions remain about how to engage, who to engage, and what types of benefits communities can receive.
+While this concept is gaining momentum, many questions remain about how to engage, who to engage, and what types of benefits communities can receive.

-WRI is collaborating with government agencies, community groups and other institutions to answer some of these questions.
+WRI is collaborating with community groups, local governments, and other institutions to answer some of these questions.
 New WRI research and resources will help community members, developers, governments and others engage in the CBA process meaningfully.
 Through this work, WRI seeks to empower local communities and build their capacity to co-create solutions that address their unique needs and aspirations.

 Resources: